z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/fasta/z88dk/readme.txt

 This simplifies the use of TICKS for timing.

 new/sccz80
-zcc +z80 -vn -DSTATIC -DTIMER -startup=0 -O2 -clib=new binary-trees.c -o bt -lm -m -pragma-include:zpragma.inc -create-app
+zcc +z80 -vn -DTIMER -startup=0 -O2 -clib=new fasta.c -o fasta -lm -m -pragma-include:zpragma.inc -create-app

 new/zsdcc
-zcc +z80 -vn -DSTATIC -DTIMER -startup=0 -SO3 -clib=sdcc_iy --max-allocs-per-node200000 binary-trees.c -o bt -lm -m -pragma-include:zpragma.inc -create-app
+zcc +z80 -vn -DTIMER -startup=0 -SO3 -clib=sdcc_iy --max-allocs-per-node200000 fasta.c -o fasta -lm -m -pragma-include:zpragma.inc -create-app

 The map file was used to look up symbols "TIMER_START" and "TIMER_STOP".
 These address bounds were given to TICKS to measure execution time.

 A typical invocation of TICKS looked like this:

-ticks bt.bin -start 08dc -end 0a40 -counter 999999999999
+ticks fasta.bin -start 09ba -end 0a22 -counter 999999999999

 start   = TIMER_START in hex
 end     = TIMER_STOP in hex